Configure OAuth 2.0 or OpenID Connect (OIDC) for single sign-on. A modern alternative to SAML for cloud-native identity providers.

 Verify Domain

-- Enter your email domain (e.g.,
+- In the Domain verification section, enter your email domain (e.g.,

 Test Connection